 A boiler is a closed vessel in which fluid, typically water, is heated.
 The steam or heated fluid exits the boiler typically for the heating older homes.
 The reason we are telling you this is simple: boiler season is coming up fast!
 If you have a boiler, here are some things to consider at the beginning of the season to keep your boiler running the entire heating season.

 Like most things, boilers don’t last forever and their performance can start to suffer with age.
-Carbon scale will build up on the outside of the heat exchanger, which reduces its efficiency.
+The carbon scale will build upon the outside of the heat exchanger, which reduces its efficiency.
 So, it’s important to know how old your boiler is, especially if you’ve just moved into a new home, so you can better anticipate when it will need to be replaced.
-The average lifespan for a cast iron boiler is 30 years, while a high efficiency boiler will last about 20 years.
+The average lifespan for a cast iron boiler is 30 years, while a high-efficiency boiler will last about 20 years.

 If you aren’t sure how old your boiler is, fortunately, they will show signs of aging, such as: